Practice Area

 The law at a glance

-Wisconsin implements the federal CDL rules at Wis.
-Stat. § 343.055.
+Wisconsin implements the federal CDL rules at § 343.055.
 Under 49 CFR § 383.51, Serious Traffic Violations carry a 60-day disqualification for a second offense and 120 days for a third within three years.
 Major Offenses (DUI, leaving the scene, felony involving a vehicle, driving while disqualified) carry one-year disqualifications for a first offense, three years if hazardous materials are involved, and lifetime disqualification for a second major offense.

 What Counts as a Serious Traffic Violation